juliancwirko/meteor-s-grid/README.md

 You may also want to use the GruntJS based project scaffold with S-Grid and some useful Grunt tasks like usemin, wiredep, livereload etc: [https://www.npmjs.com/package/s-grid-grunt](https://www.npmjs.com/package/s-grid-grunt)

+### Version 1.1.0 changes

+If you are using `sgrid.json` config file, there are some changes.
+See description below.

 ### Version 1.0.0 breaking changes

 - cols() is now cell()